jiripetrus/ASP.NETMVCSchool/README.md

 # ASP.NETMVCSchool
-MVC application with database hosted on Azure where one is able to perform basic CRUD operations.
+MVC application with a database hosted on Azure where one is able to perform basic CRUD operations.

 https://aspschoolapp.azurewebsites.net/